ForEvolve/forevolve.github.io/_posts/en/2017-09-18-design-patterns-web-api-service-and-repository-part-11.md

 public IConfiguration Configuration { get; }
 ```

-Once this is done, we can access our configurations.
+Once this is done, we can access our configurations, as easy as that.

 ##### ConfigureServices

-In `Startup.ConfigureServices`, we will add the following:
+Now that this is done, in `Startup.ConfigureServices`, we will add the following:

 ```csharp
 services.TryAddSingleton<ITableStorageRepository<NinjaEntity>, TableStorageRepository<NinjaEntity>>();